TajKab/NIfTI-Visualization-Analysis-and-DICOM-Conversion/README.md

 ## Overview
-This project provides a comprehensive toolkit for working with NIfTI files, focusing on visualization, signal analysis, and conversion to DICOM format.
+This project provides a comprehensive toolkit for working with **NIfTI (Neuroimaging Informatics Technology Initiative)** files, focusing on visualization, signal analysis, and conversion to DICOM format.
 It is designed to assist researchers and developers in neuroimaging, medical image processing, and related fields.
+It includes functionality for 3D and 2D visualization of anatomical and functional brain images, as well as plotting BOLD signals from functional MRI data.

 ### Features
 - **3D and 2D Visualization**: